 AHRQ Health Literacy Tools for Use in Pharmacies

-Recognizing that pharmacies may need additional knowledge and assistance to improve their health literacy practices, the Agency for Healthcare Research and Quality (AHRQ) has developed five health literacy tools for pharmacy and a set of curricular tools for pharmacy faculty:
+The Agency for Healthcare Research and Quality (AHRQ) has developed six health literacy tools for pharmacy and a set of curricular tools for pharmacy faculty:

 - Pharmacy Health Literacy Assessment Tool & User's Guide.